meltano/meltano/docs/src/_contribute/cli.md

 meltano somecommand set [-t/--task SOME_TASK]
 ```

-In this scenario you have three options.
+In scenario's like this you have three paths.

 1. Choose a sensible alternate when its unlikely to cause confusion with OTHER options e.g. `-k/--task` and `-t/--test`.
-2. Dropping the use of the short flag of the option you feel will be used less frequently.
+2. Dropping the use of the short flag of the option you feel will be used less frequently AND the short flag is unlikely
+to cause confusion.
+This is a great path if the long flag is already terse.
-3. Upper case the lesser used of the two short flags and lower case the more commonly used.
+3. Drop the use of the short flag all together.
+If these flags aren't used frequently, this is a sensible default choice.

-During scenarios like this you may want to consider taking a look at common unix utilities like `grep` to see if they
-have a similar arguments or flag abbreviations you can draw inspiration from.

 ### Expected output formats